 Not all the care needed can be delivered within the walls of the practice, so an Oncology Medical Home practice must have established relationships with outside physicians when needed for the management of non-cancer symptoms.
 Oncology Medical Home practices have established communication processes in place to keep other physicians informed of the patient's treatment plan and current health care status.
 Patient navigation and care coordination includes support services and community resources specific to the patient's needs, such as translation, transportation, nutrition, rehabilitation, and social services.
-Health equity is a priority for the practice throughout the cancer care continuum of medically underserved populations including the identification and mitigation of disparities among racial and ethnic minorities, sexual and gender minorities, older adults, rural populations, poverty, socioeconomic, low literacy, inadequate health insurance, and cultural differences.
+Health outcomes are a priority for the practice throughout the cancer care continuum.

 If a patient requires hospitalization, the care team focuses on an established inpatient care plan where the oncologist either manages the patient or co-manages the patient with hospitalists and the patient's primary care physician.
-And when implementation of an end-of-life care plan is needed, this team collaborates with palliative care and hospice to facilitate the transition of patients off of active treatment.
+And when implementation of an end-of-life care plan is needed, this team collaborates with palliative care and hospice to facilitate the transition of patients from active treatment.